kmieluu/SciKitLearnVSKeras/README.md

+## Machine Learning, Repeat Assessment, Autumn 2021

+'''

+There are common trends in algorithms.
+Machine learning is to find optimal solution to set of equation.
+According to studies 90% of people use Python for Machine Learning.

 ## Iris dataset

 Iris dataset is famous for being studied and provides a good problem in order to practice on neutral networks since all of the 4 input variables it contains are numeric and have the same scale presented in centimeters.